fbk-most/fbk-most.github.io/_people/guadalupe-escalante.md

 ---

-Guadalupe Escalante is a Geospatial Engineer from the National University of Córdoba, Argentina; currently doing an internship at the [MoST research unit](/), where she explores the contribution of remote sensing to digital twins projects.
+Guadalupe Escalante is a Geospatial Engineer from the National University of Córdoba, Argentina.

+She completed an internship at the
+[MoST research unit](/), where she explored the contribution of remote sensing to digital twins projects.

 Guadalupe is pursuing a Master's degree in Spatial Information